willpiers/github-browser/README.md

 npm start
 ```

-At this point you should be up and running.
+At this point you should be up and running. visit http://localhost:3000/ and take a look.
 Happy browsing!

 ## Tests
 There are no tests at this time.